Skip to content

 97% of Austrians use their smartphone to access the internet.

-62% of Austrians shop online via their smartphones (2023).
+3.7 million Austrians shop online using their smartphones (2023).

-Despite Austria’s varied and sometimes challenging geographical structures (mountains, flat lands, lakes), many providers have seen this as an opportunity to innovate and use Austria as a “testing ground” for new services.
+Despite Austria’s varied and sometimes challenging geography (mountains, flat lands, lakes), many providers have seen this as an opportunity to innovate and use Austria as a “testing ground” for new services.
 Due to high coverage and low prices, mobile phone use is as high as 97%.
 You can even get a good signal while using the tram in Innsbruck for example.

 There are no standard lengths for either area codes or phone numbers in Austria, resulting in some landline numbers being as short as three digits.
 Mobile numbers, in turn, use a 3-digit code at the start, depending on your provider, usually followed by 7 or 8 digits specific to your contract.
 With several providers to choose from, prices are competitive, but monthly charges will depend on your usage requirements.
 This is based on whether you own a phone, and whether you opt for a contract or pay-as-you-go SIM card.
-With roaming-free zones within the EU and Iceland, Norway and Liechtenstein, your tariffs remain unchanged when traveling inside these countries.
+With roaming-free zones within the EU, Iceland, Norway and Liechtenstein, your tariffs remain unchanged when traveling in these countries.

 There are three main Austrian operators, each with their own network.
 In addition, there are a growing number of MVNOs (mobile virtual network operators) that use these three main networks.
 Therefore, it pays to look around to see what’s out there.
 It’s also a good idea to think about any other services you might need, such as home internet and TV, to see if you can receive any discounts.

-Sign up for a mobile contract
+Sign up for a Mobile Phone Contract

 To sign up for a mobile contract, you’ll need the following:

-• proof of identity (passport)
+• Proof of ID (passport)

-• proof of Austrian address (such as registration certificate, or Meldebestätigung)
+• Proof of Austrian address (such as registration certificate, or Meldebestätigung)

 • Austrian bank account details